 Planting bulbs in the fall is like hiding buried treasure in your yard.
 Planting fall bulbs is fun!
 Especially when you use a Power Planter Auger to drill the holes.
 (See below for more info.)

 Not all flowering bulbs should be planted in the fall.
 In general, summer bloomers like gladiolus and dahlias are best planted in spring.
-These spring-blooming bulbs, however, are happiest when they spend the winter underground.
+The spring-blooming bulbs highlighted below are happiest when they spend the winter underground.

 Here are the best bulbs for planting this fall in your garden.

 Tulip ‘Jonquieres’ is a stunning addition to any yard or garden.
 This gorgeous flower is a long-lasting double-petalled tulip that features creamy petals splashed with magenta accents.
 The magenta softens to a bright pink as the blooms mature.

 The stunning flower, which resembles a lush peony, grows best in full sun or partial shade.
 In addition to looking beautiful in the spring garden, the blooms make wonderful cut flowers because they add a dramatic touch to any floral display.

 “Jonquieres is the most beautiful tulip I have ever seen,” says Ben Rotteveel, owner of DutchGrown, who has been in the flower bulb business for more than 30 years.
 Available in packages of 10, 25 or 100 bulbs.
 Click here to buy.

 For a more traditional-shaped tulip, grow Affaire Tulips (Tulipa ‘Affaire’).
 One look and you can see why this variety is a favorite among both brides and professional florists.
 An Affaire Tulip has white petals that are edged with bright magenta.